 Their due dates have passed, but these women have still not been found…

-The ticking of the clock is resonating as a heavy blow in Chicago, as communities continue to demand answers in the cases of two pregnant women who have disappeared from the south side over the last year.
+The ticking of the clock is resonating as a heavy blow in Chicago, as communities continue to demand answers in the cases of two pregnant and missing women who have disappeared from the south side over the last year.
 As of today, their due dates have passed, further compounding the concern and worry of friends and family.

 Back in October of 2018, we shared the story of 26-year-old postal carrier, Kierra Coles.
 She was three months pregnant at the time of her disappearance, and her projected due date was April 23.
 She was last seen leaving her apartment on October 2, 2018.
 She lived by herself in her new apartment, having lived there for four months.
 She was regularly in touch with her mother, Karen Phillips.